gem/oq-engine/doc/user-guide/workflows/secondary-perils.rst

 	CTI = \ln (d_a / \tan \delta) \quad (5)

 where :math:`d_{a}` is the upstream drainage area per unit width through the flow direction (i.e. relating to the DEM resolution).
+It ranges from :math:`0` to :math:`20`.
 It was developed for hillslopes, and is not meaningful in certain very flat areas such as the valley floors of major low-gradient rivers, where the upstream drainage areas are very large.
 Unfortunately, this is exactly where liquefaction is most expected away from coastal settings.

 Model's prediction can be transformed into binary class (liquefaction occurrence or nonoccurrence) via probability threshold value.
 The authors proposed a threshold of 0.2.